⚡ Key Takeaway (Updated May 2026)

 You’re not imagining it.
 Your grocery bill is higher.
 That new laptop costs more than you expected.
 And filling up your car stings a little more than it used to.

-Here’s a clear, no-jargon breakdown of what tariffs are, what they’re costing you, and how to protect your wallet in 2026.
-(And if you’re worried about what this means for a potential recession, read our deep dive: Is the US Heading Into Recession in 2026?)
+Here’s a clear, no-jargon breakdown of what tariffs are, what they’re costing you, and how to protect your wallet through the rest of 2026.
+(For the broader economic context, see our deep dive: Is the US Heading Into Recession in 2026?)

 What Are Tariffs — and Who Actually Pays Them?